junxit/us-congress-bills-116/bill.md

 - **(3)** support efforts to train medical personnel and develop the capabilities of other existing health­care infrastructure to diagnose, treat, and care for childhood cancer;
 - **(4)** improve access to affordable and essential medicines and technologies that treat childhood cancer;
 - **(5)** elevate and prioritize efforts to reduce the mortality rate of childhood cancer in international organizations such as the United Nations;
-- **(6)** pursue research and research partnerships with international institutions to identify low-cost interventions and best practices to diagnose, treat, and care for childhood cancer globally; and
+- **(6)** pursue research and research partnerships with international institutions to identify low-cost interventions and best practices to diagnose, treat, and care for childhood cancer in the United States and globally; and
-- **(7)** improve partnerships with international health ministries and pharmaceutical companies to facilitate efforts for broader, global clinical trials for medicines to treat or care for childhood cancer.
+- **(7)** improve partnerships with international health ministries and pharmaceutical companies to facilitate efforts for broader, global clinical trials for medicines to treat or care for childhood cancer in the United States and globally.

 ## § 5.
 Authorization